AbhixGupta/OpenStack-Installation/README.md

 have selected
 Goto  Admin --> System Information.

-Congratulation you have successfully installed openstack on onenode using Virtual Machine.
+Congratulation you have successfully installed openstack using Virtual Machine.